CortexDeveloper/ecs-messages/README.md

 ### Immediate Post API

-For some cases it's neccessary to post message not via ECB system but right now via EntityManager.
+For some cases it's necessary to post message not via ECB system but right now via EntityManager.<br/>
 Here is alternative way how to post message.

 ##### Case: Post pause message immediately